SubratShrestha/Notes/UNSW/20T2/1521Comp/FileHandling.md

 `close` will just close the file represented by the file descriptor, and if many files remain open and we don't close them, the OS can run out of file descriptors, used to be a problem but we have thousands of file descriptors in modern systems.

+The closing also happens automatically (done by the OS) when the program exits, but its more important to close after writing to a file, especially with the stdio version of this function because the it uses buffers to write and when the program is forced to exit (before it reaches the `close` or before the `return` from main), it will have those pending writes in the RAM and will be lost, So its good practice to close the file as soon as the write function is complete, rather than in the end (though its unlikely that this kind of thing would happen.).

 When files are deleted after opening, they live in this kinda half-life within the stream created by open.
 So this feature/bug was used to make some temp files that can't be accessed.
 So a file was made and opened, then deleted immediately, so the user had no way of accessing it but the stream was still accessible from within the program.

+So the actual writing to the file actually happens at `close` or `fclose`.

+When we do a write instruction:

+* `fopen("hello.txt", "w")` opens a file for writing -> 0 bytes.
+* `fputs("Hello Subrat\n")` doesn't actually write yet -> 0 bytes.
+* `fclose()` now the string is written to file -> 14 bytes.
+* `fopen("hello.txt", "a")` opens file for appending -> 14 bytes.
+* `fflush()` flushes (clears) all buffers, so it writes -> 30 bytes.
+* `fopen("hello.txt", "w")` opens file for writing (truncates) -> 0 bytes.
+* `fputs("aight im out")` doesn't write yet -> 0 bytes.
+* if the program is forced to exit here, the file will be empty, and all changes will be lost.